Saba University School of Medicine Netherlands Antilles

 The university operates with class schedules throughout the year, it begins its periods in 3 seasons beginning in January, May, and September.

-The university receives application from the students at any time of the year, a student can plan in advance to inquire about the status of the classes and school program for its application, the acceptance Rate for each class is approximately 90 students in each.
+The university receives application from the students at any time of the year, a student can plan in advance to inquire about the status of the classes and Med School program for its application, the Saba University School of Medicine Acceptance Rate for each class is approximately 90 students in each.

 The review process after the application once completed, is evaluated and reviewed by an internal committee.

 Those students will find incomplete information, applicants who are not qualified to enter the Saba Medical School will be notified as soon as possible.

 The notifications are usually and a few days after the documents have been received and reviewed by the internal admission committee.

 If you are admitted or a candidate to study at the university, you will be informed later to establish the next steps that follow.

 The advantage of these three-semester school programs makes it ideal to be able to study practically in any season of the year, and also to be able to complete the 5 semesters of basic medical education in just 20 months, in order to continue with Clinical Rotations in the United States and Canada with hospitals affiliated with the Saba Island Medical School.